Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 B2B Program

-In effort to increase awareness of our B2B program, I collaborated with senior leadership to create an engaging B2B print catalog and landing page that consolidated and clarified program offerings, resulting in increased partnerships and new client acquisition.
+To increase awareness of the B2B program, I collaborated with senior leadership to consolidate and clarify program offerings into a cohesive print catalog and landing page.
+The challenge was translating a consumer-facing luxury brand into B2B-appropriate messaging without diluting the visual identity—resulting in increased partnerships and new client acquisition.

 B2B catalog 1